mralexjuarez/lsyncd-tutorial/Readme.md

 settings {
         logfile         = "/var/log/lsyncd/lsyncd.log",
         statusFile      = "/var/log/lsyncd/lsyncd.stat",
-        statusIntervall = 1,
+        statusInterval = 1,
         nodaemon        = false
 }
 ```

 > **Caution**: You may see the settings directive started off as "_settings = {...}_".
 In previous versions the configuration file *settings* was defined as a variable.
-It is now a function and thus no longer needs an "=" between settings and {
+It is now a function and thus no longer needs an "=" between settings and the curly brackets.

 Here is an example of a sync section.
+In the setup below we are configuring lsyncd to do all transfers as a non-privielged user called webuser.

 ```
 sync {